Fr. Edwin Ruiz, left, was ordained with Fr. Gustavo Lopez in 2016 by Bishop Héctor Pizarro

 Fr.
 Ruiz serves as chaplain to a pair of religious communities.

-During his years with the Viatorians, he has taught religion at Colegio San Viator in Bogotá, as well as serve as chaplain to a pair of religious communities.
-He also has provided sacramental ministry, including at San Viator and San Juan María Vianney parishes.
+In religious life, he has taught religion at Colegio San Viator in Bogotá, served as chaplain to a pair of religious communities, and ministered at San Viator, San Juan María Vianney, and Santa Inés de Guaymaral Parishes.

 Fr.
 Ruiz enjoys being part of the Viatorian Community, seen here with (L-R) Fr.
 Carlos Claro, Fr.
 Ruiz, Br.
 Jhobany Orduz and Fr.
 Felipe Montes.